diogomatoschaves/stratestic/README.md

 ```

-You would replace "MyStrategy" with the name of your strategy, and replace "Description of my strategy"
+You would replace `MyStrategy` with the name of your strategy, and replace "Description of my strategy"
 with a brief explanation of what your strategy does.

-Similarly, "parameter1" and "parameter2" would be
+`__init__()` is where you initialize your strategy parameters.
+In the case of our example strategy outlined
-replaced with the names of your strategy's parameters, and "type" would be replaced with the appropriate
+above, `parameter1` and `parameter2` would be replaced with the actual names of your strategy's parameter(s),
+and `<type>` would be replaced with the appropriate data types of your parameters.
-data types.
+This is very important for appropriate type checking on the frontend.

-The params attribute is an OrderedDict that specifies the default parameters for your strategy.
+The `params` attribute is an `OrderedDict` that specifies the default parameters for your strategy.
 The key is the parameter name, and the value is a lambda function that converts the user's input
 into the appropriate data type.

-In `__init__()`, you would initialize the strategy object with the appropriate parameters, and
-call StrategyMixin.__init__(self, data, **kwargs) to initialize the parent class.
+Finally, we need to call StrategyMixin.__init__(self, data, **kwargs) in order to initialize the parent class.

 `update_data()` should contain code to retrieve and prepare the data for your strategy.
-This
+This is where you can
-will depend on the data source you are using.
-It is advised to check the provided strategies
-to see how this would be done.
+add indicators or manipulate the data and create new columns that will then be used to calculate a signal.
+And example if you were developing a momentum strategy would be to calculate the moving average for the selected window.

 `calculate_positions()` should contain code to calculate the positions for your strategy based
 on the current data.
 This is where you input the logic of your strategy in a vectorized way.
+For the same example
+of the momentum strategy, here you'd add the logic for getting the signal of when it was a BUY or a SELL.

-Note that this may not be possible, depending on your strategy, If that's the case, this method can
+Note that this may not be possible if your strategy is very complex.
+In that this method can
-be ignored.
+be ignored, and only the IterativeBacktester can be used.

 `get_signal()` should contain code to generate the signal for a given row of data.
 The signal
 should be an integer, where -1 represents a short position, 1 represents a long position,
 and 0 represents a neutral position.

+**In any case it is highly recommended to check the existing [strategies](https://github.com/diogomatoschaves/stratestic/tree/main/stratestic/strategies) to get a better
+idea on how to implement these methods.**